ModeEffect/conditional-woo-checkout-field/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.0.13 =
+= 1.0.15 =
-* Improved: File structure improved for easier debugging and future updates.
-* New: Included wpml-config.xml
-* Added: Dismissable update and rating notices.
+* Fix: Error on activation with upgrade notices in some cases.